ghacks Technology News

 You select a file name for the verification file in the last step and may add a comment to the file as well.
 This completes the creation of the file verification table.

 You select the file verification option on the start page if you want to verify a previously created file verification table.
-The program will check all file checksums and display a report to in the end.
+The program will check all file checksums and display a report in the end.
 The report window displays files with correct and wrong checksums, as well as files that have been skipped during the test.

 How does it compare against previously reviewed file verification programs?
 File Verifier++ supports additional algorithms and has the easier to use interface and the same is true for SVF Ninja.
 Checksum Control is a great alternative even though it takes longer to create the file verification table thanks to the applications paged layout.